rahrajlat/astro-airflow-hackathon/README.md

 failure, or long-running state can become light, sound, movement, or haptics so operators do not have to stare at a dashboard.

+#### What next?

+DAG Reactions could extend beyond the rover into desktop gadgets that emote, mobile companions that surface workflow updates, and smartwatch companions that signal important events through haptics.
+A failed task could trigger a concerned expression; a successful run, a celebration; a pending human decision, a gentle nudge.
+The aim is to make workflows easier to notice without keeping an Airflow dashboard open.
+Selective alerts for failures, recovery, and decisions needing attention would keep these companions useful without overwhelming their users.

 ### 2. Planet Exploration Rover — a hardware-orchestrating Airflow DAG

 <img src="media/Rover_Alien-annotated.png" alt="Airflow-orchestrated physical rover sensing an obstacle before Gemma 3 Vision analysis and human approval" width="900" />